bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 * It uses KL-divergence as a measure of how well our approximation fits the true posterior.
 * The mean-field approximation partitions the unknown variables and assumes each partition is independent.
-* With some math, we can find an algorithm that iteratively computes the :math:`Q` distributions by using the previous values of all the other partitions.
+* With some (long) derivations, we can find an algorithm that iteratively computes the :math:`Q` distributions by using the previous values of all the other partitions.